keyaloding/keyaloding/README.md

 I am a rising fourth-year student at the University of Chicago studying computer science with a strong foundation in backend development and growing experience in frontend development.
-I am currently a software engineering intern at Vertex Inc on the performance engineering team.
-I have previously worked as a software engineering intern at the Salk Institute for Biological Studies.
+I have previously worked as a software engineering intern at Vertex Inc and the Salk Institute for Biological Studies.
 I'm now looking for opportunities to apply my programming and problem-solving skills to create impactful software solutions.
 Please feel free to reach out if you'd like to connect!
 I am looking at new-grad opportunities starting in July/August 2026.

 <h2><img align="center" src="https://github.com/keyaloding/keyaloding/blob/main/icons/academics.gif" width="29"/> Education</h2>

-**University of Chicago** | September 2022 - June 2026
+### **University of Chicago** | September 2022 - June 2026
-B.S.
-Computer Science
+#### B.S.
+Computer Science, *Specialization in Computer Science*, GPA 3.78/4.00
-<p>Relevant Coursework:</p>
+Relevant Coursework:
 - Systems Programming
 - Database Systems
 - Computer Architecture